KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-setup/antara-customizations.md

 }
 ```

-The above configuration object defines a single feed named "stocks" that contains prices of the symbols `AAPL` and `ADBE` retreived from the web api with the "url": <https://api.iextrading.com/1.0/tops/last?symbols=AAPL,ADBE> The returned data is a json array and is processed by the internal parser to set the prices of the symbols `AAPL` and `ADBE` based on the data in the json array which is the value of the key named "results".
+The above configuration object defines a single feed named "stocks" that contains prices of the symbols `AAPL` and `ADBE` retreived from the web api with the "url": `https://api.iextrading.com/1.0/tops/last?symbols=AAPL,ADBE`.

+The returned data is a json array and is processed by ac_feeds's internal parser to set the prices of the symbols `AAPL` and `ADBE` based on the data in the json array.
+This data is found in the `results` key.

 ```json
 { "symbol": "AAPL", "valuepath": "/0/price" }
 ```

-- The value of the key named "symbol" sets the symbol for the item in the price feed.
+The value of the key named `symbol` sets the symbol for the item in the price feed.

-- The value of the key named "valuepath" is a "json pointer" that describes how to extract the value of the price for the "symbol" from the json array response from the web api.
-Example: `"/0/price"` means that, select the `0th` element of the json array and read the value of the key named "price"
+The value of the key named `valuepath` is a json "pointer" that indicates the method to extract the value of the price matching the symbol in the response.
+For example, when the parser encounters the value `"/0/price"`, the parser selects the `0th` element of the json array and reads the value of the key named `price`.

-The value of the key named "multiplier" is the number by which the value extracted should be multiplied before being added to the feed. (can be used to convert numbers with decimal paces to integers)
+The value of the key named `multiplier` is the number by which the value extracted should be multiplied before being added to the feed.
+This convers numbers with decimal paces into integers.

-The value of the key named "interval" is the time in seconds between each refresh of the data from the web api.
-(Minimum value is `120`)
+The value of the key named `interval` is the time in seconds between each refresh of the data from the web api.
+The minimum value is `120`.

+#### Polling the Same url Multiple Times

-### Usage when the same url has to be polled multiple times with a fixed subset of it changing
+The following example can be useful when polling the same url multiple times with a fixed subset of changing.

 ```bash
 -ac_feeds='[{"name":"metals", "url":"https://forex-data-feed.swissquote.com/public-quotes/bboquotes/instrument/%s/USD", "substitutes":["XAU","XPT"], "quote":"USD", "results":{"averagevaluepaths":["/*/spreadProfilePrices/*/ask","/*/spreadProfilePrices/*/bid"] }, "multiplier":10000, "interval":120 }]'
 ```

-The above example has the configuration for a single feed named "metals" that allows the retrieval of the prices `XAU/USD` (`XAU_USD`) and `XPT/USD` (`XPT_USD`) symbols from the web api hosted by `forex-data-feed.swissquote.com`.
-The key "url" has the actual address of the web api, with `%s` as part of it.
-It denotes "substitute" and all the urls formed by substituting `%s` with elements of the array stored in the key named "substitues" will be polled ,their responses processed and added to the feed.
-As in the example from the [Basic Usage](#basic-usage), the key named "results" holds the data that describes how to process the responses.
+The above example has the configuration for a single feed named "metals" that allows for the retrieval of the prices `XAU/USD` (`XAU_USD`) and `XPT/USD` (`XPT_USD`) symbols from the web api hosted by `forex-data-feed.swissquote.com`.

+The key `url` has the actual address of the web api, with `%s` included to denote "substitute".
+All the urls formed by the substitution `%s` and with elements of the array stored in the key named `substitues` are polled.
+Their responses are processed and added to the feed.
+As before, the key named "results" holds the data that indicates the method for processing the responses.

 ```json
 {